ormacarbon/frontend-test-two/README-en.md

    - [x] estimate the carbon footprint of a given category for their country (location obtained via IP)
    - [x] change country in a country selector
    - [x] filter CO2 emissions by year and region
-   - [x] toggle ligth/dark theme
+   - [x] switch between ligth/dark theme

 ---

 ## ▶️ Preview

 This project has a demo version deployed at Vercel.
-Click [here](https://estimator.vercel.app/) and check it out.
+Click [here](https://frontend-test-gd90t2y0x-f7lipe.vercel.app/) and check it out.

 ## 🎨 Layout